theinvertedform/umt.world/index.md

 ---
 title: index
 abstract: This is the personal website of **Uriah Marc Todoroff**.
-I am a writer and philosopher whose practise is predicated on a continuous encounter with the real of contemporary culture.
-I cover a range of media including film, art, literature, and popular culture, in their emerging form as well as their history.
+I am a philosopher researching German Idealism and the Marxist philosophy of art; I am an historical researcher interested in modern aesthetics; and I am a writer with a critical practise based on a continuous encounter with contemporary art, film, and literature.
 I also write fiction.
-toc: false
-layout: default
 ---

 <article>